peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 the only audience of the Status Assertion Error is the Holder of the Credential that has requested the Status Assertion.
-Therefore, it is not necessary that the Status Assertion Error contains the parameter `aud` within its payload, but, if it is present, it MUST be set with the same value of the `iss` parameter used by the Wallet in the related Status Assertion Request object.
+Therefore, it is not necessary that the Status Assertion Error contains the parameter `aud`; if present, it MUST be set to the same value as the `iss` parameter used by the Wallet in the corresponding Status Assertion Request object.

 Below a non-normative example of a Status Assertion Error object in JWT format, with the headers and payload represented in JSON and without applying the signature.